What is a volatile organic compound (VOC), and why are they polluting the air in your home?

 • Suspected to cause cancer

-Your body has a reaction when you use or come in contact with a cosmetic or household product such as strong-smelling paint, nail polish remover, or bleach.
-If you get too close to it and if you are around it for too long, you may get a headache or feel dizzy.
-These products emit VOCs that cause short-term effects on your body.
-But what about the products that don’t have a strong smell or are masked by a fragrance?
+Your body reacts when you use or come in contact with a cosmetic or household product such as strong-smelling paint, nail polish remover, or bleach.
+If you get too close to it and are around it for too long, you may get a headache or feel dizzy.

-Those are the cosmetic and household products that seem harmless but contain VOCs, and overtime, if exposed to enough, may cause health problems.
+Those are the cosmetic and household products that seem harmless but contain VOCs, and over time, if exposed to enough, may cause health problems.

 Here are some of the everyday cosmetic and household products that may seem harmless but contain volatile organic compounds.